 In the absence of Double Tax Treaties, withholding tax of 20% must be deducted from royalties paid to foreign enterprises or foreign persons not permanently established in Greece.

-Withholding tax is also deducted from interest income at the following rates:
+Withholding tax of 15 % is also deducted from interest income.

 According to the EU Directives, there are no longer any exchange controls.
 Such controls still exist for transfers of capital to non-EU countries.